Driving the wild road to Capanna Adula

 Capanna Adula

-The road to the summit is mostly unpaved, with some paved parts at the beginning.
-4x4 vehicle required.
-It starts from Ghirone, a small town at 1.252m above the sea level.
-The road is 13.1 km long with 13 hairpin turns.
+The road to the refuge is mostly unpaved, with some paved parts at the beginning.
+A 4x4 vehicle is required.
+It starts from Ghirone, a small town at 1.252m above sea level.
+The road is 13.1km (8.13 miles) long and includes 13 hairpin turns.
 Over this distance the elevation gain is 792 meters.
 The average gradient is 6.04%.
 The hut is located at the foot of the highest mountain in Ticino.

-Along the way, the road climbs up to Lago di Luzzone, a high mountain lake at an elevation of 1.606m (5,269ft) above the sea level.
+Located in the southern part of the country, the road climbs up to Lago di Luzzone, a high mountain lake at an elevation of 1.606m (5,269ft) above sea level.
 One wall of the dam currently features the world's highest artificial climbing wall.
-Then the road climbs quite steep up through very tight hairpins on a narrow road and comes into the tunnel Carassina (also known as Luzzone).
-This tunnel is the narrowest one you’ll probably see open to motorised vehicles.
-At the end of tunnel, a gravel road takes you in 500m on a light ascent to Passo Muazz, at 1.700m (5,567ft) asl.
+Then the road climbs quite steeply up through very tight hairpins on a narrow road and comes into the tunnel Carassina (also known as Luzzone).
+This tunnel is the narrowest one you’ll probably see open to motorized vehicles.
+At the end of the tunnel, a gravel road takes you in 500m on a gentle ascent to Passo Muazz, at 1.700m (5,567ft) asl.
 Beyond this point, a little gravel road joins a little parking lot.
 The road continues to Lago di Carassino and Capanna Adula, a high mountain refuge.

 Pic: https://static.panoramio.com.storage.googleapis.com/photos/large/4856022.jpg